4ngelf/dot-nvim/README.md

 ## Goals

-- When plugins, external applications and/or terminal capabilities are missing, neovim tries to configurate the bare minimum of mappings, options, etc.
+- When plugins, external applications and/or terminal capabilities are missing, neovim fallbacks to just setting some mappings, options, autocmds, etc.
-- Use [:\{Commands\}][nvim.commands.help] to manage the editor capabilities.
 - No automatic installation or downloads on initialization.
-Every such action must be explitcly with
-- the use of commands.
+All such routines must have been triggered by the use of some [`:Command`][nvim.commands.help]
+- Use [`:Commands`][nvim.commands.help] to manage the editor capabilities.

 ## Install